aackerman/talks/javascript-flow/README.md

     * Python
     * Ruby

 Here are a few examples of statically and dynamically typed languages just of reference.
+I personally have extensive experience with dynamically typed languages, I've only grazed the surface of the popular statically typed languages here.
+They're just not my background.
+But I've seen the benefits of static typing.

 ## What is the point of static typing?

-And the first question you might ask is "Why?", "What is the point of static typing?"
+One question you might ask is "Why?", "What is the point of static typing?"

 [display image of the question "Why?"]